-Strip searches of civil detainees must be justified by probable cause, unless the Jail Commander specifies otherwise based upon an enhanced security concern.
-The specified concern shall be documented in the civil detainee's record.
-Modified strip searches may be conducted when a civil detainee has entered an environment where contraband or weapons may be accessed (see the Searches Policy).
+Strip searches of civil detainees must be justified by probable cause, unless the Jail Commander specifies otherwise based upon an identified security concern.
+The specified concern shall be documented in the detainee's record.
+Modified strip searches may be conducted when a detainee has entered an environment where contraband or weapons may be accessed (see the Searches Policy).

-Absent an enhanced security concern or reasonable suspicion where contraband may be found, there should be no unscheduled cell searches of a civil detainee's personal effects or a cell search when the civil detainee is not present.
+Absent an identified security concern or reasonable suspicion that contraband may be found, there should be no unscheduled cell searches of a detainee's personal effects or a cell search when the detainee is not present.
 Non-invasive cell inspections for security purposes may still be conducted.